 Green Goes Viral

-While we were waking up to these issues, a sense of urgency was reaching a critical mass worldwide.
+While we were waking up to these issues, a sense of urgency was reaching a tipping point worldwide.
 Suddenly, it didn’t seem futile to be part of an initiative that promoted environmental responsibility.
 We could, in fact, help save those oceans we once saw as a tragedy beyond repair.
-We could reduce waste and make a difference – because the rest of the world would be doing the same.
+We could reduce waste and make a difference – because the rest of the world would be motivated to do the same.

-And businesses, the good and bad ground zero of environmental change started incorporating the environment into strategic thinking.
+And businesses, the good and bad ground zero of environmental change, started incorporating the environment into strategic thinking.
 Why?
 Because customers were asking for it and employees were embracing it.
-It was smart public relations and political insurance.
-It was the right thing to do.
-And – here’s the fun part for any business – it would save money.
+It was smart public relations and political insurance, but, most importantly, it was the right thing to do.
+And – here’s the crucial part for any business – it would save money.

 The green pathway for businesses was opening up because environmental responsibility was becoming embedded in the core values of its owners, its customers, and its employees.
 It became clear that these businesses would be replacing resource-wasting assets with resource-neutral assets.
 And that’s when real change would begin to bear fruit.